SartHak-0-Sach/Todo-app_frontend_project/README.md

 ### The challenge

 Manage your tasks efficiently with our interactive Todo List app!

-This user-friendly frontend application allows users to view the optimal layout for the app depending on their device's screen size, see hover states for all interactive elements on the page, and perform various actions such as adding new todos to the list, marking todos as complete, deleting todos, filtering todos by all/active/complete status, clearing all completed todos, and toggling between light and dark mode.
-As a bonus feature, users can also drag and drop to reorder items on the list.
+This user-friendly frontend application allows users to:-
+- View the optimal layout for the app depending on their device's screen size.
+- See hover states for all interactive elements on the page.
+- Perform various actions such as adding new todos to the list.
+- Marking todos as complete, deleting todos, filtering todos by all/active/complete status, clearing all completed todos, and toggling between light and dark mode.
+- As a bonus feature, users can also drag and drop to reorder items on the list.

 ### How to setup the project